samsquire/ideas2/README.md

 # 13. GUIs are queries

-The entire GUI should be generatable as response to a query.
+The entire GUI could be generatable as response to a query.

 # 14. User URLs